Dominik Hašek: Inline hockey game incident

 During an inline hockey game on 18 May 2003, Hašek was accused of assaulting another player.
 He was playing as a defender for Bonfire Střída when he crosschecked Martin Šíla.
 The prosecutor in the case, Lenka Strnadová, ruled two months later that there was no evidence that Hašek intended bodily harm and recommended the case be treated as a misdemeanor, punishable only by fine (US$95 maximum), rather than a felony where jail time would have been possible.
 Hašek's lawyer Pavel Jelínek announced in a statement that media reports about the incident were exaggerated, with Šíla not having sustained any documented injuries.
 In October 2003, the country's top prosecutor overruled Strnadová, saying her ruling was unlawful because the case had not been properly investigated.
 The Pardubice prosecutor's office then investigated the case again, and reached the same decision as Strnadová.

 Legacy

 Milestones

 Hašek earned his 300th National Hockey League win on 15 October 2005, in a 5–1 home victory with the Ottawa Senators over the Boston Bruins.
 He stopped 34 of 35 shots and was holding a shutout until Bruins forward Pat Leahy jammed a loose puck under him three minutes into the third period.
 He became the twenty-second goaltender to reach the milestone.
-He is the oldest goaltender in NHL history to post a 30-win season, and in 1997, he became the second goaltender to win the Lester B. Pearson Award for most outstanding player in the league (Mike Liut won the Lester B. Pearson Trophy as the league's MVP as determined by his peers in 1981).
-He is also the only goaltender to win the Hart Trophy twice for most valuable player, and was only one Vezina Trophy away from tying Jacques Plante's record of seven.
-(Note: Plante played at a time when the Vezina Trophy was awarded to the goaltender(s) on the team with the fewest goals against.
-The William M. Jennings Trophy is now awarded to the goaltender(s) on the team with the fewest goals against.)